Arpan190989/MediaMonks/README.md

-# Sample AEM project template
+# Media Monks Assignment

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project template designed to demonstrate Media Monks assignment.

 ## Modules

 The main parts of the template are:

-* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
+* core: Java bundle containing all core functionality like OSGi services, Bean, Service,Servlets as well as component-related Java code.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs if required
-* ui.content: contains sample content using the components from the ui.apps
+* content: contains sample content using the components from the apps
-* ui.tests: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
+* tests: Java bundle containing JUnit tests that are executed server-side.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build